It all started with an article.

 Entropia Universe (2008) Source: Entropia Planets

 Shortly after I started playing in Entropia Universe, I learned about the launch of the Planet Partner Program.
 Mindark made this program available to any investors that wanted to launch a planet of their own.
-The partner would build their own concept using the same game platform of Entropia but using their own art and design assets, their own teams and basically create another game option within Entropia Universe.
+The partner would build their own concept using the same game platform of Entropia but using their own art and design assets, their own teams.
+They were basically creating another gameplay option within Entropia Universe.

-Mindark provided training on using the CryEngine Game Platform that the game was built upon.
+As part of the program, Mindark provided training on using the CryEngine Game Platform that the game was built upon.
 They also provided training and guidance on the economic engine.
-The developer would basically re-skin the base game with your planet.
-All of this would be possible for a mere investment of $2,000,000 USD.
-After launch, the Partner Planet would split the revenues from the planet with Mindark.
+The developer would basically re-skin the base game for their planet.
+All of this would be possible for a mere investment of $2,000,000 USD. /sigh After launch, the Partner Planet would split the revenues from the planet with Mindark.

 Needless to say, I went from playing in Entropia Universe to trying to launch a Partner Planet.
 Read more about that in the upcoming installment, The Planet Postmoderna Journey (Pt2.)